 - Spring 2022: 0.4 x $2500 = $1000

-- Now through mid-February 2022: Apply for the OER Grant Program.
+- Now through Fall 2022: Apply for the OER Grant Program.
 All faculty are encouraged to apply.

-- Ongoing through March 2022: Review of applications and creation of OER starting point documents by OER Specialists and Project Lead.
+- Ongoing through Fall 2022: Review of applications and creation of OER starting point documents by Librarians, OER Specialists and Project Lead.

-- Ongoing through April 2022: Attend a check-in meeting with an OER Specialist or the Project Lead to formalize next steps in converting your course to zero textbook costs.
+- Ongoing through Spring 2023: Attend initial office hours and then later, a check-in meeting with an OER Specialist or the Project Lead to formalize next steps in converting your course to zero textbook costs.

-- August 19, 2022: Zero Textbook Cost conversion is complete and students are not required to purchase materials to take your courses during the Fall 2022, Spring 2023 academic year.
+- Ongoing through Spring 2023: Zero Textbook Cost conversion is complete and students are not required to purchase materials to take your courses.

 Note: Dates and deadlines are subject to change based on available funding.